Chris-McGonigle/emmas-beauty-parlour/README.md

 The steps to deploy are as follows:
 * In the GitHub repository, navigate to the Settings tab
+* Select the Pages sub-menu
-* From the source section drop-down menu, select the Master Branch
+* From the source section drop-down menu, select the Master Branch, and then hit save
 * Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here -
+The live link can be found here - (https://chris-mcgonigle.github.io/emmas-beauty-parlour/)

 ## Credits
 <hr>